othim/nn_mwpc/README.md

 constants in the Constants.h file.

-# Runing the Python Module
+# Using the Python Module

 - The python module is made from the C++ class defined in `src/cpp_src/pybind_interface.h`.
 The class definition contans a lot of commenst that can be used to understand